Vdievbiere/Understanding-Terraform-The-Hard-Way/README.md

-# Understanding Terraform The hard Way | With Real-World demo
+# Understanding Terraform The hard Way | With Real-World

 ## Course Modules
 01. Infrastructure as Code (IaC)